jojo157/FundCentreGame/README.md

 - I wanted to be able to pass the user selected game level from the Game Load page to the Game page.
 I had tried using session storage but realised this is independent for each page as the document is updated.
 I discovered a suggestion on Stack Overflow to add the variable to the page address and then extract the variable from the address on the Game page.
 I created a function for both pages to achieve this result and the game level is now passed to the game.

 - I wanted to prevent repeat fund questions within the same game.
 My first function gave an error of "Uncaught RangeError: Maximum call stack size exceeded".
 After debugging the function at different lines, I realised the variable I had expected to be false was resulting in true.
 This had created an infinity loop calling my function.
 I then changed my code and checked that the result was as expected.
 The next error was given when the repeat question fuction returned true.
 The error was "Uncaught Type Error: Cannot read property '0' of undefined".
 I then went through the function line by line, identified the issue and created a conditional statement to handle the event to ensure there was no Type Error and a new unique fund was displayed instead of the repeat question.
 This was tested using the console to view the outputs as the game was played and to identify when a repeat question was encounted and how the code responded.
-All questions in a game are now unique..
+All questions in a game are now unique.

 ### Code Validation